 If you’re a fan of reading and you forgot your book, there’s a library on this beach where you can borrow books.
 Once you’re done with the book, you can exchange it for another one.
 There are plenty of books in English.

-As I mentioned earlier, this beach is connected to the Coco Bongo beach.
-As such, it has all the same benefits, including access to a ton of restaurants and a lively nightlife.
+As I mentioned earlier, this beach is connected to Coco Bongo beach.
+As such, it has all the same benefits, including access to a ton of restaurants and lively nightlife.
 There’s also Nature Hostel nearby which has one of my favorite restaurants in Cancun for lunch, although it’s not facing the beach.

 Playa Marlin – KM 13

-Playa Marlin is one of the highest rated, and one of the best beaches in Cancun.
+Playa Marlin is one of the highest-rated, and one of the best beaches in Cancun.
 You should definitely visit this one.
 There are lots of hotels all along this beach, which is why it’s kept immaculately clean.
 You can make use of this beach even in front of the hotels, you just cannot use the hotel’s sunbeds (as these are reserved for the guests).

 Those of you who love their peace and quiet will also love this beach.
 Playa Marlin is so wide that it’s pretty easy to find a serene spot, even on most of the busy days.
-There are even chairs and umbrella available for rent at very cheap prices so you can lounge down and enjoy the calm.
+There are even chairs and umbrellas available for rent at very cheap prices so you can lounge down and enjoy the calm.

 I have to mention that you should be very careful when swimming here.
 The currents can get very strong and there’s a lot of undertows.
 While there are usually lifeguards available, it’s better to avoid any risk, even if you’re a strong swimmer, be careful here.

 Playa Marlin is located right behind Plaza Kukulcan, km 13